NOAA-OWP/hydrofabric/README.md

 3. A POI version that forces things down to a set critical locations (PRMS).

+Additionally many instances of hydrofabric creation requires the creation of model specific attributes, data files, and formates (releases).

 `hydrofabric` is a set of packages that work in harmony to meet these needs.
 The package is designed to make it easy to install and load core packages across users and organizations in a single command.